 “Utilize noise-canceling headphones or book a conference room for yourself for those times,” adds Maggie S. “Alternatively, can you hook up some movies or games in a conference room and corral the kids in there?”

 3. Talk to human resources about options.

-“If this is a recurring chid-care problem that more than one mom has to deal with at your job, perhaps management would consider an on site child care option or some remote work hours for mothers that need help,” adds Nia-Alyese Rae Boyd.
+“If this is a recurring child-care problem that more than one mom has to deal with at your job, perhaps management would consider an on-site child care option or some remote work hours for mothers that need help,” adds Nia-Alyese Rae Boyd.
 “When women who don’t have children stand in solidarity with women who do, together, the workplace dynamic can be changed in ways that support all of us!”

-Beyond child care options, flexible hours and the ability to work remote can also help parents.
+Beyond child care options, flexible hours and the ability to work remotely can also help parents.

 “As a parent, there are times when inevitable,” says KatieM45.
 “What we REALLY need is more flexible work schedules and the universal allowance to work from home (if you’re a parent or not) AND the understanding that sometimes people HAVE to work from home.
 My VP has a rule: no teleworking on Mondays or Fridays.
 So when my daughter has a half-day on a Friday (as she often does on holidays), what am I supposed to do?”